 By Steve Newton

-Thirty years ago tomorrow–on March 29, 1984–Billy Idol played the University of British Columbia’s War Memorial Gym.
+On March 29, 1984, Billy Idol played the University of British Columbia’s War Memorial Gym.
 The 28-year-old Brit was touring behind his second solo album, Rebel Yell, which boasted the hit singles “Eyes Without a Face”, “Flesh for Fantasy”, “Catch My Fall”, and the title track.
 His videos were getting a shitload of play on MTV at the time.

 I remember that UBC show because afterwards I went backstage and the platinum-blonde dude greeted me with a bit of ‘tude.
 Hey, once a punk….

 The week before his Vancouver show Idol called me on the phone and I did a full-page story on him for the Georgia Straight.
 Anyone remember full-page stories?

 Your video for “Dancing with Myself” was directed by Tobe Hooper of The Texas Chainsaw Massacre.
 Why did you choose him?

 Well, I liked Texas Chainsaw, more because there was heavy bits of humour–really black humour, but it was almost funny.
 And of course I liked Poltergeist.

 And when you’re looking around for people to do videos, it’s really hard to figure out exactly who is capable of doing what.
 So of course it’s better to use your own judgement.
 I did know that Texas Chainsaw was an independent film originally–and that he got really ripped off–so there’d be a lot of things we both know personally about getting done in.
 So it just seemed like–apart from being a good director–he’d be the sort of person I could work with, just because he’d know “the truth about life” kinda thing.